Placental Insufficiency

 How is Placental Insufficiency Diagnosed?

-Another way to diagnose placental insufficiency is through measurements and ultrasounds that indicate that the uterus (womb) is not growing as it should.
-A mother’s uterus should be measured at every prenatal visit, starting about halfway through the pregnancy.
-If the measurements are less than what is normal for the gestational age of the baby, an ultrasound should be performed.
-The ultrasound helps the physician measure the baby’s growth and size, assess the size and placement of the placenta, and indicate if the amniotic fluid is low.
+Physicians should measure a mother’s uterus at every prenatal visit, starting about halfway through the pregnancy.
+If the uterus is too small, medical staff should perform an ultrasound.
+The ultrasound measures the baby’s growth and size, assesses the size and placement of the placenta, and indicates if the amniotic fluid is low.

 Doppler Testing

 Doppler ultrasounds give information about the blood flow in the placenta and baby.
-Doppler velocimetry can be performed at the beginning of the third trimester.
-This test measures blood flow in the mother and baby’s blood vessels and gives physicians information about uteroplacental blood flow and the baby’s responses to physiological challenges.
-When vessels in the placenta are developing abnormally, there are progressive changes in placental blood flow, as well as in fetal blood flow, blood pressure, and heart rate.
-This causes circulation problems in the placenta and baby.
+Physicians can perform Doppler velocimetry at the beginning of the third trimester.
+This test measures blood flow in the mother and baby’s blood vessels.
+The measurements give physicians information about uteroplacental blood flow and the baby’s responses to physiological challenges.

-ABC Law Centers: Placental Insufficiency Attorneys
+ABC Law Centers: Birth Injury Lawyers: Placental Insufficiency Attorneys

 • Free Case Review